tymyrddin/blue/source/docs/soc/dfir/thm/android.md

 ![APK Manifest analysis](/_static/images/apk-manifest-analysis.png)

-Check the ***Behavior Analysis*** tab: This APK is requesting an extensive amount of permissions.
+Check the ***behaviour Analysis*** tab: This APK is requesting an extensive amount of permissions.
 This might not be entirely suspicious, depending on what this application is doing.

 The ***Threat analysis*** section on that page is based on [Quark](https://github.com/quark-engine/quark-engine).
 The first crime identified: